kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 size as a `Service` object.
 For the `Service` compatibility path, one `EndpointSelector` is created per `Service` with a pod selector.

-The total `EndpointSlice` count does not increase for the compatibility path — the same slices are produced from the same pods, now driven through an `EndpointSelector` rather than directly from `Service`.
+The total `EndpointSlice` count does not increase for the Service projection path — the same slices continue to be produced directly from `Service`.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

-The pod readiness → `EndpointSlice` update path gains one additional level of indirection (Service → EndpointSelector → EndpointSlice in the reconciler).
-No additional API server round-trips are needed since `EndpointSelector` objects are already in the controller's informer cache.
-The impact on end-to-end latency is expected to be negligible, but must be confirmed with benchmarks before Beta.
+The Service pod readiness → `EndpointSlice` update path is unchanged.
+Explicit EndpointSelectors use the EndpointSlice controller directly, with the same pod-readiness-to-EndpointSlice SLO as Services.
+Benchmarking before Beta will validate the additional controller and informer load.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?